 - Physical check (carries a $15 check processing fee)

 Sorry, no PayPal.

 Their payment schedule is Net-60.
-This means that the money you earn in a 30-day period won’t hit your bank account for 60 days.
+This means the money you earn in 30 days won’t hit your bank account for 60 days.
 So, for example, the money you make in March won’t reach your bank until May 30 or June 1.